zfcampus/zf-apigility-admin-ui/README.md

 Apigility Admin UI (develop branch)
 ===================================

-This is the source code for the new Apigility Admin user interface.
+This is the source code for the new Apigility Admin User Interface.
-We rewrote from scratch the UI in [AngularJS](https://angularjs.org/) with a huge performance improvement.
+We rewrote from scratch the UI in [AngularJS](https://angularjs.org/) with performance improvement and usability.

 We added some new features:

 - Doctrine support for DB connected REST service;
-- DB autodiscover table and fields;
+- DB autodiscovering for table and fields;
-- Build the package API file, ready for deployment (develop in progress, see [TODO list](TODO.md));
+- Build package API file, ready for deployment (develop in progress, see [TODO list](TODO.md));
 - Per-API authentication (develop in progress, see [TODO list](TODO.md));

 > **Note**
 >
-> To be able to run the new UI you need to use the develop branch of [zf-apigility-admin](https://github.com/zfcampus/zf-apigility-admin/tree/develop)
+> To be able to run the new UI you need to use the **develop** branch of [zf-apigility-skeleton](https://github.com/zfcampus/zf-apigility-skeleton)
+> For instance, you can install the develop branch using composer:
 >
+> ```sh
+> composer create-project zfcampus/zf-apigility-skeleton apigility dev-develop
+> ```
+>
+> This command install the zf-apigility-skeleton application in the apigility local folder.

 Requirements